Symbiota2/Symbiota2-php/docs/plugin/backend-initial-setup.md

 ### [Back to index](./index.html)

-# Initial setup to add backend components
+# Initial setup to add backend elements

-**NOTE: If you are not planning on including backend components in your plugin, go back to the index and skip the section on adding backend components.**
+**NOTE: If you are not planning on including backend elements in your plugin, go back to the index and skip the section on adding backend elements.**

 **Before proceeding, be sure to have [setup your plugin config file](./initial-config-file-setup.html).**

-To setup your project to add backend components, follow these steps:
+To setup your project to add backend elements, follow these steps:
 - Create a new directory in the root directory of your plugin project and name it `api`.
-This directory will serve as the root directory for the backend components of your plugin project.
+This directory will serve as the root directory for the backend elements of your plugin project.
 - Add the `api_namespace` property to your plugin config file.
 - Determine a namespace to use with the backend classes of your plugin.
 Note that the namespace must be unique and it is strongly suggested to use a variation of the plugin name.
 The namespace should also be in pascal case.
 This namespace